nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <ins>lists all contacts (UC2).</ins>
-2. User enters an index to add a note associated with a contact
+2. User enters an index of the specified contact alongside the note to be added.
 3. System adds the note to the contact.<br>
 Use case ends.